elftvxq/Dumblr-React-Website/README.md

 A social network powered by ReactJS, Express and Firebase Storage / Authentication / Real-Time Database.

-This platform is Tumblr clone website where users can post various types of content, reply others' posts, edit personal information and get notification from others
+Tumblr clone - A social networking platform where users can post various types of content, reply to others' posts, edit personal information and get notification from others.

 ## website demo link
 https://react-personal-project.firebaseapp.com/